About the Center

-We will begin by applying these new approaches to brain injury resulting from stroke, one of the most common neurological disorders and the most common cause of disability in this country.
+We have begun by applying these new approaches to brain injury resulting from stroke, one of the most common neurological disorders and the most common cause of disability in this country.
 We also anticipate that these novel treatment strategies will improve the retention and recovery of cognitive abilities in Alzheimer’s Disease, by invoking the brain’s resilience mechanisms and by augmenting recovery from the small strokes and vascular injuries that contribute to dementia.

 Cutting-edge research suggests that we are on the brink of new solutions.
 Our ambitious goal requires a rare interdisciplinary integration of neuroscience research across the spectrum, from genetic and molecular to behavioral and cognitive levels of analysis and from basic science to clinical application.
 The University has unique characteristics that make such integration possible.
 Paired with the world-class clinical research and patient care resources at National Rehabilitation Hospital, the Center is a national pioneer in the basic and translational science of brain repair.